Hello Darkness My Old Friend

 In the dark, stillness is often a misunderstanding, and its easy to get jumpy at every unseeable sound.

 As a fairly feral child, my siblings and I spent hours playing hide and seek, and if the cousins were over for a visit, these festivities continued past dusk.
-There in the slivers of moonlight, we'd play a game I call Reverse Hide and Seek.
+There, in the slivers of moonlight, we'd play a game I call Reverse Hide and Seek.
 One person hides, and the objective is to find that person quietly, and then hide with them, slipping away into the shadows while the rest continue to search.

-I was always the best hider, and when it was my turn I knew all the secret spots that were a little to obvious, yet, with a touch of shadow, no one was likely to find me.
 On one of these such occasions, I had slid behind an overgrown hedge bush that butted up to the southwest corner on the house.
 It wasn't a big bush, and with the right angling, I disappeared seamlessly into the dark.

 If someone were to find me first, it was usually my brother, as we had a sort of non-verbal connection and intuition about things from years of hazardous living.
-As I stayed silent in my little hiding spot, my brother stopped about ten feet away from where I hid, and I made sure hot to look at his face, as if my eyes planted on him he would know where I was.
+As I stayed silent in my little hiding spot, my brother stopped about ten feet away from where I hid, and I made sure not to look at his face, as if my eyes planted on him he would know where I was.

 "You aren't allowed to hide up there, we already made that rule!
 Come down, you lose!"
 He yelled.